xibosignage/xibo-manual/source/en/displays_settings.md

 ## Setting on the Display

-A default profile will automatically apply its settings to all Displays of the same Type.
+A **default profile** will automatically apply its settings to all Displays of the same Type.
 A Display can be overridden with a Profile other than the default by selecting the required **Settings Profile** on a Display's **Edit form** using the **Profile Settings** tab.
-Each setting can also be overridden for individual Displays.
+Each setting can also be overridden to suit individual Displays.

 ![Displays Edit Profile Settings](img/displays_edit_profilesettings.png)